Backbase/backbase.github.io/_posts/2021-12-01-the-ultimate-guide-to-slack-etiquette.md

  I know this might look a bit controversial at first: *how am I looking to improve polite behaviour telling you not to say hello?* However, this is not what this is about.
 The "no hello" approach is all about practicality.
 It still motivates you to say hello to your colleagues, but also includes the actual message you wanna send.
 I'd recommend you to have a look on [their website](https://nohello.net/), where they illustrate with very good examples.
 And, please, don't keep your colleagues waiting.

 # 2. Use threads.
-Seriously, use threads!
+Seriously, use threads.

  I know that this is already one of the items under the [Slack etiquette tips post](https://slack.com/blog/collaboration/etiquette-tips-in-slack), but I can't help it to emphasize this more.
 For some, this might seem just as some annoying formality.
-One might even say *"why would I use threads?"*.
-Well, I'm glad you asked.
+One might even say *"why would I use threads?"* Well, I'm glad you asked.
 The non thread usage can cause many variations of issues.
 One classic example is the "split discussion".

 ## **❌ Don't do this**

  ![](/assets/images/post/split-discussion-dont.png)

  Instead, **always answer on the thread**.
 This habit avoids duplication of information and confusion in the discussion.
 Another interesting variation of this issue causes what I like to call the "birthday channels".
-I'm sure you have been there, and I'm sure, at some point, you were persuaded to do the same as everyone else: *happy birthday, Pablo!*
+I'm sure you have been there, and I'm sure, at some point, you were persuaded to do the same as everyone else: *"happy birthday, Pablo."*

 ## **❌ Don't do this**